MicroEJ/docs/VEEPortingGuide/externalResourceLoader.rst

 On Device
 ---------

-The :ref:`chapter.microej.applicationResources` marked as external resources must be deployed on the device before running the application.
+The external resources must be deployed on the device before they can be consumed by the application.

 After that, the external resources can be updated (without re-building the application) with the following development flow: